Harissa Paste

 Common Uses

-- Use harissa paste as a marinade for grilled meats like chicken, lamb, or beef.
-Simply mix the harissa with olive oil, lemon juice, and herbs, then coat the meat for a flavorful and spicy crust during grilling.
+- Use harissa paste as a marinade for grilled meats and vegetables to infuse them with a spicy and smoky flavor.
+Simply mix the paste with olive oil, lemon juice, and herbs for a flavorful marinade.

-- Mix harissa paste with mayonnaise or yogurt to create a spicy dipping sauce for fries, vegetables, or grilled seafood.
-This is a quick and easy way to add a flavorful kick to your favorite snacks and appetizers.
+- Mix harissa paste with yogurt or tahini to create a flavorful dipping sauce for vegetables, falafel, or grilled meats.
+This creamy and spicy dip is a crowd-pleaser.

 Nutrition (per serving)